Louisiana: Education

 Louisiana's school voucher program is known as the Louisiana Scholarship Program.
 It was available in the New Orleans area beginning in 2008 and in the rest of the state beginning in 2012.
-In 2013, the number of students using school vouchers to attend private schools was 6,751, and for 2014 it was projected to over 8,800.
+In 2013, the number of students using school vouchers to attend private schools was 6,751, and for 2014 it was projected to exceed 8,800.
 As per a ruling from Ivan Lemelle, a U.S. district judge, the federal government has the right to review the charter school placements to ensure they do not further racial segregation.

 Transportation

 The Louisiana Department of Transportation and Development is the state government organization in charge of maintaining public transportation, roadways, bridges, canals, select levees, floodplain management, port facilities, commercial vehicles, and aviation which includes 69 airports.